andylizf/MyCV/resume.typ

 )

 #resume-item[
-  // CacheLab?
-GPU memory optimization. adopted 200 students.
-  - Led 6 TAs and redesigned CacheLab demonstrating modern GPU memory coalescing for 200+ students.
+  - Led team of 6 TAs in teaching computer systems curriculum covering cache hierarchies and memory optimization to 200+ students.
 ]

 #resume-entry(